Outdoor Adventures in Juneau

 Fishing enthusiasts will be pleased to learn that Juneau has some of Southeast Alaska’s most abundant angling grounds, especially for salmon.
 To discover just how important the species is to the local economy, pay a visit to the Macaulay Salmon Hatchery.
 Located just 2.5 miles from downtown, the hatchery supports the salmon population by fattening the waters with more than 150 million salmon every year.
 King salmon—the largest of the species, averaging about 36 inches and 30 pounds—kick off the spawning season in early spring, followed by sockeye, pink, and chum salmon.

 Sign up for a sportfishing or fly-fishing excursion and try to reel in a salmon, halibut, trout, or any of the other fish species populating the waters near Juneau.
 Shore-bound anglers can try casting from the public fishing pier next to the hatchery on Channel Drive.
 To taste a local delicacy, stop by one of the area’s many fish houses, like the Hangar on the Wharf Pub and Grill or the Twisted Fish Company, both of which serve some of the freshest and most delicious seafood dishes in the city.

 On this boating adventure, you will enjoy a scenic 30-minute cruise en route to the angling grounds.
 Your target is halibut.

 In a classic de Havilland seaplane, you’ll soar over five breathtaking glaciers flowing from the Juneau Icefield.

-Against a backdrop of forested slopes, you’re off on an informative and memorable tour of Fritz Cove.
+Against a backdrop of forested slopes, you’re off on a memorable tour of Fritz Cove.
 Bald eagles and their nests, herons, shorebirds, and waterfowl are all common sights.

 Itinerary • Stores Profiles • Coupons